Platforms & Apps

 Keeping Orders Straight

-• A cookie (small computer file) containing Sally Shoppers cart number is transmitted to her Web browser and remains on her hard disk during her visit to the store.
-The use of cookies is quite widespread and used by most store software since this is probably the most efficient method.
+• A cookie (small computer file) containing Sally’s cart number is transmitted to her Web browser and remains on her hard disk during her visit to the store.
+The use of cookies is quite widespread in most store software since this is probably the most efficient method.
 A few people see cookies as an invasion of privacy, however, so alternate tracking methods are sometimes needed.

-• A temporary IP number is automatically assigned by Sally Shoppers Internet Service Provider (ISP) to identify her when she logged onto the Internet.
+• A temporary IP number is automatically assigned by Sally’s Internet Service Provider (ISP) to identify her when she logs onto the Internet.
 While she never sees the IP number, it can be read by the store software.

-• Some programs, such as ColdFusion, can maintain the state of shoppers throughout a session.
+• Some web development programs, such as ColdFusion, can maintain the state of shoppers throughout a session.

-It’s important that the cart you select be able to identify shoppers by methods other than those that require cookies since a small percentage of shoppers have turned off cookies.
-However, the cookie approach is preferred, if possible, since it sometimes allows the shopper to retrieve his or her cart when logging on again.
+Your cart must be able to identify shoppers by methods other than those that require cookies, since a small percentage of shoppers have turned off cookies.
+However, the cookie approach is preferred, if possible, since it sometimes allows the shopper to retrieve her cart when logging on again.

 Advanced Features

-We’ve looked at some of the basic features that all carts share in common.
-Now let’s look at some advanced features.
-While these vary from cart to cart, I’ll describe some of the typical features.
+Having looked at some of the basic features, let’s now look at advanced capabilities.
+While these vary from cart to cart, I’ll describe some of the most common.

-• Providing filled-in billing and shipping address preferences (though usually not one’s credit card number)
+• Providing filled-in billing and shipping address preferences (though usually not a credit card number),

-• Presenting the shopper with offers and product recommendations based on previous purchases or items placed in the shopping cart
+• Presenting the shopper with offers and product recommendations based on previous purchases or items placed in the cart,

-• Allowing customer login access to past order history, current order status, package tracking, etc.
+• Allowing customer access to past order history, current order status, package tracking, etc.

 You won’t find sophisticated personalization features with lower-priced carts, though a customer login feature is becoming quite common.